LPCIC/elpi/docs/base/features/control-and-cut.rst

 Control and cut
 ###############

-``!`` is a hard cut: it discards not only a predicate's untried rules but the choice points of premises already solved in the same rule (:doc:`../semantics/logic-programming-model`, :doc:`../semantics/formal-semantics`).
+:stdlib:`!` is a hard cut: it discards not only a predicate's untried rules but the choice points of premises already solved in the same rule (:doc:`../semantics/logic-programming-model`, :doc:`../semantics/formal-semantics`).
 The rest are the control constructs